jiangmiao/auto-pairs/README.md

         <M-p> : Toggle Autopairs (g:AutoPairsShortcutToggle)
         <M-e> : Fast Wrap (g:AutoPairsShortcutFastWrap)
         <M-n> : Jump to next closed pair (g:AutoPairsShortcutJump)
-        <M-b> : BackInsert
+        <M-b> : BackInsert (g:AutoPairsShortcutBackInsert)

     If <M-p> <M-e> or <M-n> conflict with another keys or want to bind to another keys, add

         let g:AutoPairShortcutToggle = '<another key>'

-    to .vimrc, it the key is empty string '', then the shortcut will be disabled.
+    to .vimrc, if the key is empty string '', then the shortcut will be disabled.

 Options
 -------